planck-repl/planck/README.md

 # License

-Copyright © 2015–2019 Mike Fikes and Contributors
+Planck™ copyright © 2015–2019 Mike Fikes and Contributors

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.